Ryan-Goosen/Banking-App/README.md

 # Banking-App
-Simple banking application allowing a user to create an account, deposit and withdraw funds
+Simple banking application allowing a user to deposit and withdraw funds